acabitorg/yamlquotes/README.md

 # yamlquotes

-## A simple, minimalist YAML format for quote collections
+## A simple, minimalist, YAML format for quote collections

 > A man, a plan, a canal, Panama.